-I started as a slick-sleeve despite my experience and I promoted to sergeant, skipped lieutenant and attained the rank of captain.
+In Colorado, I returned to being a slick-sleeve, but then promoted through the ranks to captain.
 I ran DPD’s evidence room, records bureau, hiring and recruitment, internal affairs, community programs, and a little thing called the investigative unit.
 Oh, and my name frequently appeared in the newspaper as the department’s spokeswoman.

 The highlight of my career was being accepted at the FBI National Academy—an eleven-week executive leadership program in Quantico, VA.
 If you’ve seen Silence of the Lambs, you’ve seen Quantico.
 I did my best Jodie Foster impression on the six-mile obstacle course.
 She had youth on her side; I had determination.

 Like any good Californian, I’ve written two screenplays.
 The first is a story of Joan of Arc.
 The second tells the tale of the British Sutton Hoo treasure, a 7th Century, East Anglian longship that was unearthed in 1941.
 It contained the remains of a Saxon king and his treasure trove.
 Yes, my inner geek is showing.
 Also my education as a medievalist.

 I retired from law enforcement after nearly twenty-two years of service.
 Now, I spend my time in South Florida writing.

 Adrift, my first Mer Cavallo Mystery, was published in 2017 by Alibi-Random House.
-It was an Agatha Award finalist for Best First Novel, Adrift won the 2015 Daphne du Maurier Award of Excellence, the 2015 Royal Palm Literary Award for Unpublished Book of the Year and earned the Royal Palm Literary Award in the unpublished mystery category.
+It was an Agatha Award finalist for Best First Novel.
 Beached, the second Mer Cavallo Mystery, followed exactly one year later.
-It’s been named the Royal Palm Literary Award Best Mystery and Book of the Year.
+It earned the Royal Palm Literary Award for Book of the Year and Best Mystery.

 I’m represented by Helen Breitwieser of Cornerstone Literary Agency, Los Angeles, California.